kirklong/ThreeBodyBot/README.md

 For *Twitter*:
 This is my first experience with JavaScript and the Twitter API, so it's mostly cobbled together code from the Twit [documentation](https://www.npmjs.com/package/twit), this auto-tweeting image bot [code](https://github.com/fourtonfish/random-image-twitterbot/blob/master/server-attribution.js), and this video tweeting example from [Loren Stewart](https://lorenstewart.me/2017/02/03/twitter-api-uploading-videos-using-node-js/).

-It's a really basic program but it works (mostly anyways).
+**Update:** Twitter finally disabled my free access to the v1.1 API (4 months after they were supposed to), so the bot now uses the Python package [`tweepy`](https://www.tweepy.org/), but I have kept the examples linked above as they were still immensely useful for my learning.

 To tweet from a script you need a developer account with Twitter so that you can fill in API keys (see [`configSample.js`](twitterbot/configSample.js)).
-The script the bot uses to upload to Twitter is at [`server.js`](twitterbot/server.js).
+The script the bot originally used to upload to Twitter is at [`server.js`](twitterbot/server.js), but unfortunately the Twit package only supports (at this writing) the v1.1 API which Twitter recently locked behind a paywall.
+The bot now tweets using the Python script [`tweepy_bot.py`](twitterbot/tweepy_bot.py) as [`tweepy`](https://www.tweepy.org) supports the v2 API, but I've kept both versions here on GitHub for those who might be curious.

 For *Tumblr*:
 I used the great [pytumblr](https://github.com/tumblr/pytumblr) module (and accompanying documentation there) to upload the simulations to a [tumblr blog](https://www.tumblr.com/threebodybot).
 You need to register your application to get authentication keys to be able to post but the process is pretty easy with Tubmlr!
 The script that does the uploading is [`bot.py`](tumblrBot/bot.py).